-Magellan Financial Group Ltd. (ASX: MFG) is the worst performer of the year, with a more than 62% decline in the share price.
+Magellan Financial Group Ltd. (ASX: MFG) is the worst performer of the year, with a more than 62% decline in the ASX MFG share price.
 The company has not announced any significant business development that could positively affect the stock.

 The company has an excellent financial status, but its stock continuously declines.
 The company’s dividend yield is around 14.72%, and it regularly pays dividends to shareholders.
-The reasons for its decline are not obvious yet, but one thing that could have affected its business is the operating environment for fund managers in a post-pandemic era.
+The reasons for the ASX MFG share price decline are not obvious yet, but one thing that could have affected its business is the operating environment for fund managers in a post-pandemic era.
 Funds Under Management declined, and MFG also announced that its long-serving CIO Hamish Douglas, was leaving.
 However, recently, MFG has seen a surge in the FUM.
 We shall wait to see if the stock rebounds and reaches its previous position once the market volatility reduces.